 The U.S. Fish and Wildlife Service (FWS) is a federal bureau located within the Department of Interior that, works with others to conserve, protect and enhance fish, wildlife and plants and their habitats for the continuing benefit of the American people.

-FWS provides financial assistance to the DNR through the Pittman-Robertson Act and Dingell-Johnson Act to help acquire and restore wildlife habitat to benefit Indiana sportsmen.
+FWS provides financial assistance to the DNR through the Wildlife and Sport Fish Restoration Program to help acquire and restore wildlife habitat to benefit Indiana sportsmen and women.

 - American Electric Power